 Prompt Corrections for Mistakes

-If a company discovers that it has made an inaccurate or misleading statement about a competitor, it should correct the information promptly.
+If you discover that you have made an inaccurate or misleading statement about a competitor, correct the information promptly.
 Ethical business owners acknowledge mistakes and issue corrections when necessary.

 For example, if a marketing campaign incorrectly states that a competitor’s product lacks a key feature, issuing a clarification or retraction demonstrates integrity and reduces legal risk.

-By adhering to accuracy, professionalism, and transparency, businesses can maintain ethical standards while engaging in competitor comparisons.
+By adhering to accuracy, professionalism, and transparency, you can maintain ethical standards while engaging in competitor comparisons.

 When to Respond Publicly